bettercap/website/content/installation/_index.md

 **bettercap supports GNU/Linux, BSD, Android, Apple macOS and the Microsoft Windows** operating systems - depending if you want to install the latest stable release or the bleeding edge from the [GitHub repository](https://github.com/bettercap/bettercap), you have several choices.

-## Precompiled Binaries
+## Dependencies

-For every new release, we distribute bettercap's [precompiled binaries](https://github.com/bettercap/bettercap/releases).
-In order to be able to use them, you'll need the following dependencies on your system:
+In order to be able to use bettercap, you'll need the following dependencies on your system:

 * libpcap
 * libusb-1.0-0 (required by the [HID module](/modules/hid/))
 * libnetfilter-queue (on Linux only, required by the [packet.proxy module](/modules/ethernet/proxies/packet.proxy/))

+## Installing via Go

+    go install github.com/bettercap/bettercap@latest

 ## Using Docker